 Segura de la Sierra, Andalusia, Spain

 Located all the way up a hill, the drive to Segura de la Sierra alone is worth a trip to Spain.
 It’s literally olive-tree-heaven, and once you reach the town, the views are beyond amazing.
 A perfect place to spend the night after a day driving and hiking through the Sierra de Cazorla in the north-east of Andalusia.

 Yep, another one from my dear home country.
 The locals that live in Durbuy like to call their town the smallest city in Belgium and sometimes even in the world.
 This isn’t entirely true, but with only around 400 people living in the city center, it’s definitely tiny.
 And cuuuuu-hute!!
 Although pretty well-visited by people from Belgium and its neighboring countries, I’m pretty sure nobody else has ever heard of it, and I can assure you that that’s a shame!

 I’ve visited Durbuy several times ‘back in the days’, but strangely I don’t have any pictures.
 But no worries, this website has got you all covered!

 Have you been to any of these?
 What did you think?
-Or do you know any other hidden gems in Europe that are missing?
-Tell me all about it in the comments… and maybe make me want to come back for more! 🙂
+Or do you know any other small European towns and places that are missing?
+I definitely have a few more on my bucket list, like all the little islands in Scotland or cute towns like Karlovy Vary in Czech Republic.
+Tell me all about it in the comments… and maybe make me want to come back for more!